 For estuary systems, Thomann and Mueller (1987) and Chapra (1997) suggest using any of the wind formulations in Table 51 or Equation 1 in Table 50 (O'Connor-Dobbins formula) using the mean tidal velocity over a tidal cycle.
 Table 52 shows an additional formulation from Thomann and Fitzpatrick (1982) for estuaries, as well as the approach of Covar (1976) for rivers.
-Since many texts suggest using the mean tidal velocity, caution should be used in using these equations since they are based on the instantaneous velocity.
+Because many texts suggest using the mean tidal velocity, caution should be used in using these equations, since they are based on the instantaneous velocity.

 Table 52.
 Estuarine Reaeration Equations